fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 The tmpdir and tmpdir_factory builtin fixtures are used to create a temporary file system directory before your test runs, and remove the directory when your test is finished.
-In the Tasks project, we needed a directory to store the tem- porary database files used by MongoDB and TinyDB.
-However, because we want to test with temporary databases that don’t survive past a test session, we used tmpdir and tmpdir_factory to do the directory creation and cleanup for us.

 Here’s a simple example using tmpdir:

 ```
 ch4/test_tmpdir.py